grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Done.
 I can pay you two-thirds now and the remainder on delivery.
 I assume coin will be satisfactory?"

-[//]: # (----- EDITED TO HERE -----)

 "Absolutely," said Percy, kicking herself that she did not ask for more.
-Still, she have never been paid triple for a hull load before.
+Still, she had never been paid triple a hull load before.

 Miss Mai stood and shuffled over to a sideboard where an enormous ledger book was laid out open.
 She made marks with a large fountain pen in it between counting out heavy coins and placing them into a soft leather satchel.
 While watching Miss Mai's fingers pick apart the coins, Percy noticed for the first time that she only had three fingers on her right hand.

 Miss Mai continued the conversation while counting as if it were no effort.
 "This must be quite a bit of money for you Captain Percy.
 Tell me, have you thought about selling your boat after you make the delivery and taking all the profit you will have and settling down with a nice man somewhere?"

-Percy smiled at the matronly side Miss Mai had suddenly revealed.
+Percy smiled at this matronly side of Miss Mai.
 "Well, you know what the old cliché says about captains: I'm married to my boat.
 There's no man who could compete with her.
 Besides, you know how the surface life is: where it isn't chaos, it's bureaucracy.
 I'd rather stay underwater."

 Miss Mai nodded.
-"Unfortunately there's some truth to that.
+"Unfortunately there is some truth to that.
 There's no sure future anywhere on the surface.
 Makes it hard to commit to settling down anywhere particular."

 "Not to change the subject Miss Mai, but how likely is it that we're going to have some kind of Authority interference while trying to move this shipment of yours?"

 "You know how the Authorities are Captain Percy.
 In some places they pursue everything.
-An honest logistician cannot ever promise they won't interfere.
+An honest logistician cannot ever promise there won't be interference.
 That's why we move things by submarine: interference is a lot less likely if they don't know the shipping is happening.
 In this case, I would suggest that you do your absolute best to make sure no Authority finds out this particular shipment is happening."

+Captain Percy sat silently looking into the depths of her coffee cup for a moment.
+"Let me ask you about another thing: Do you know anything about some Authority sub with a big ugly ram mounted on the front of it?
+Damned thing just about split the _Prospect_ in half on the way here.
+It's the reason we came limping in, and the need for all the major repair work."

+At the mention of the ram Miss Mai's eyebrows went up with a look of concern.
+"A ram on a submarine you say?"

+Percy nodded.

+"The only time I've heard of such a thing -- at least within this century -- is on a boat called the _Grackle_, An Authority enforcer out of the Northern Points."

+"What would it be doing a thousand miles from its home waters?"

+"That I do not know the answer to.
+Except, I'll tell you this Captain Percy.
+I hear rumors of new governing structures.
+Things being tried that might eventually drastically weaken the local fiefdoms and establish new flows of global order.
+One such experiment is a suggestion I've heard recently that certain Authorities are now granting privateers warrants that promise a bounty on captured or sunk merchant shipping operating under the aegis of certain other Authorities -- regardless of where that shipping is."

+"That seems likely to start a few wars."

+"It would.
+Except the rumors are that some of the most powerful Authorities are mobilizing these privateers against much weaker Authorities -- it's possible that rather than a war, what we may end up with is a new global order."

+"And you're saying the sub with the ram, this _Grackle_, is one of these privateers?"

+"It is one possibility that would explain where and why you encountered it."

+"But why the _Prospect_?"

+"That's what concerns me the most.
+Turnaround Bob works quickly and means well, but his business networks leak worse than that docking bay down there.
+There's a chance that the job you are about to take on is already marked by some Authority as a valid concern for privateers.
+You may already be a target."

 Percy looked into her nearly-empty coffee cup, and then savored the last sip of its creamy sweetness.
 "Well, I guess you get what you're paid for."
 She stood.
 "Thanks for the coffee with cream."